Archive for February, 2015

 So we can only presume that while David Bain has been found not guilty, a significant proportion of caucus are far from convinced about his innocence and his moral right to dip into the public purse for a few million dollars which could be perceived as a rewarding him for slaying his family and directing blame to his innocent father.
 It has to be noted that not many of the opposition are making much of a fuss about it either.

 The original jurors said he was guilty beyond all reasonable doubt with the evidence they were presented.
-A second set of jurors with what evidence they were allowed to hear and what evidence was denied to them fifteen years after the event, said ‘not proven guilty beyond reasonable doubt’.
+A second set of jurors with what additional evidence they were allowed to hear and what evidence was also now denied to them fifteen years after the event, said ‘not proven guilty beyond reasonable doubt’.
 I suppose it is always a bit of a lottery with juries.
 All people are different with different sets of values and opinions.

-But what everyone does agree on, if David Bain is innocent, then Robin Bain is guilty.
+But what everyone does agree on, if David Bain is innocent then Robin Bain is guilty.
 It has to be one or the other.
 And as far as compensation is concerned, the real question is: David Bain, innocent or not proven innocent beyond all reasonable doubt.

-So the believers in David’s innocence also believe that Robin woke up in the morning, bladder full and unrelieved, waited for David to leave on his newspaper round, put on a green jersey usually worn by daughter Arawa, (fragments of which were found under Stephen’s fingernail), a pair of socks and track pants, then put on David’s opera gloves when he collected the rifle and ammunition from David’s room; then Robin supposedly shot his wife and three of his four children during which process he, despite his age and frailty, overcame his teenage son Stephen who had woken and was struggling for his life.
+So the believers in David’s innocence also believe that Robin woke up in the morning, bladder full and unrelieved, waited for David to leave on his newspaper round, put on a green jersey usually worn by daughter Arawa, (fragments of which were found under Stephen’s fingernail), a pair of socks and track pants, then put on David’s opera gloves to avoid leaving fingerprints when he collected the rifle and ammunition from David’s room; then Robin supposedly shot his wife and three of his four children during which process he, despite his age and frailty, overcame his teenage son Stephen who had woken and was struggling for his life.
 He supposedly managed to strangle Stephen with his own T-shirt and then shoot him in the head.
 Then it is claimed, Robin discarded the bloody gloves in Stephen’s room, and dropped one of David’s glasses lens in the same room, took off the green jersey and other blood stained clothes and left them all in the laundry.

 Robin then, as David’s defence would argue, went back to the caravan, put on clean socks and shoes, an old pair of light-blue track suit pants, a T-shirt, an old business shirt, a brown woollen jersey, a thick hoodie and a green knitted beanie and went back into the house.
 On one of the two visits to the house he also collected the newspaper from the letterbox.
 There he supposedly sat down at the computer where he implied responsibility for the slaughter, without giving any reason for it, writing only that he considered David the only one who deserved to live.
 Writing such a confession would make the decision to wear opera gloves and to change from the bloody clothes somewhat pointless.

 David’s was the only fingerprint on the rifle.
 And in spite of the struggle with Stephen during the slaughter, Robin’s body showed no sign of scratching or bruising while David did retain an unexplained bruise on his head and scratching on his chest.
 No one explored the possibility that it was David who considered he was the only one in the family who deserved to live.